bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_0/exercise_0.md

 ## Turning it in

 All of the Exercises in this class will be graded via an autograder – a program, written in Racket, that will run your program and test it to see if it meets all the expectations of the assignment.

+This means that you must _carefully_ read each assignment description and follow it exactly.
+If your assignment does not satisfy the requirements in any way (even if you think it's small and inconsequential) you will receive points off (or in the worst case, not receive any points at all).
+For this assignment, because the program is so short, there's only a few things you should check:

+1. Does your program run without any errors?
+2. Are you outputting the result of some math calculation?
+3. Are you storing your actual netid inside the `define` statement?
+  * Important: Racket **is** case-sensitive (i.e. capitals matter) so make sure that your define statement actually says `(define netid ...)` where `netid` has no spaces and no capitals.
+  * Make sure your netid you enter is actually your netid.
+The autograder will compare the submitter's netid to the one in your program.

 For this assignment, you will upload your `exercise_0.rkt` file to the assignment on Canvas.
 DO NOT UPLOAD ANY OTHER FILES.
 Once you've submitted your file to Canvas, you're done!